-The first RCT focuses on the first source of information frictions: lack of information on available public procurement tenders.
+In this project, we conduct a nationwide randomized intervention to alleviate information frictions between public entities and firms.
+We test whether the intervention is effective at decreasing information frictions in the procurement market, and in increasing competition.
 In the Spring of 2019, we interviewed a sample of about 3,000 business owners that were active, or expressed interest in participating, in the procurement market.
 We assigned a random half of these firms to a treatment group: for approximately two years (i.e., approximately end of 2019 to end of 2021), firms in the treatment group received a bi-weekly email/sms communication from our research team, with information on available tender opportunities.
 This information was manually collected by our research team by daily monitoring of all Ugandan newspapers and of different online sources that might publish tenders.
-Thus, our intervention approximates the working of a centralized system which allows firms to have full information on available tender opportunities.
+In so doing, our intervention approximates the working of a centralized system which allows firms to have full information on available tender opportunities.

 Leveraging an endline survey of the business owners in our sample, we will study whether the intervention made firms better informed about public procurement opportunities, and whether it increased participation in public procurement.
 We will also analyze several survey questions that aim to unpack qualitatively the mechanisms for why firms may or may not have increased participation in procurement, despite a decrease in information frictions.